How these 10 companies are using AI for customer service

 Best practices for implementing AI in support operations

-The above real-world examples show there’s no shortage of ways to implement AI for customer service.
-As you explore how to use this technology on your own support team, here are a few best practices to keep in mind:
+The above real-world examples show there's no shortage of ways to implement AI for customer service.
+As you explore how to use this technology on your own support team, here are five best practices to guide your approach:

 Experience the benefits of advanced AI for customer service